The Statement of Mochizuki's Corollary 3.12: Initial Theta Data: Global Multiplicative Subspaces, Initial Theta Data, and E11a1

 given by modding out by the cyclic subgroup $M \subset E$.
 We will call this isogeny the \emph{Fricke isogeny} or \emph{Fricke cover}.
 Note that $\Eu/\Mu = (E/M)/(E[l]/M) = E/E[l]=E$ as the cokernel of multiplication by $l$ is $E$; one can also see that $\Eu[l]/\Mu\cong M$ under these identifications.
 This show that the Fricke involution is indeed an involution.

 Finally, we remark that in the stable compactification $X_0(l)$ of $Y_0(l)$ there are exactly two cusps.
-One which is a nodal cubic and the other which is a chain of $l$ copies of $\P^1$'s in a loop.
-It in the extension of the Fricke involution to the compactification, these two curves in involution.
+The first of these is a nodal cubic and the second of these is a chain of $l$ copies of $\P^1$'s in a loop.
+In the extension of the Fricke involution to the compactification, these two curves in involution.